SofiaStrupovets/unit-1/reflection.md

 ### Q2:

-The promise you make as a developer and what the client is expecting to receive
+To define whether the project is succesful or not

 ### Q3: